 The Neighbourhood Plan provides a real opportunity to help to respond to these issues and for the whole community to develop a shared vision for the future.
 This means influencing the type and location of new development, how buildings should be laid out and what they should look like.
-It also means ensuring that our businesses can continue thrive and that new people can join our community and become residents of our parish.
-It means protecting our precious natural environment including green spaces and historic assets and most of all it means that both we and future generations can continue to enjoy the exceptional quality of life that Holme has offered in the past.
+It also means ensuring that our businesses can continue to thrive and that new people can join our community and become residents of our parish.
+It means protecting our precious natural environment, our green spaces and our historic assets and most of all it means that both we and future generations can continue to enjoy the exceptional quality of life that Holme has offered in the past.
 Looking to the future it is inevitable that Holme will change.
 The Plan must ensure that it changes in a way that suits the needs and aspirations of our community and prevents unwelcome and inappropriate change from being thrust upon us.

-This pre-submission document represents the outcome of three year's work by a Parish Council Working Party.
-During that period an enormous amount of research has been carried out to inform the development of the plan, we have consulted widely with stakeholders and we have received help and support from very many people.
-We have carefully considered all of the advice and comments that we have received throughout that time and we believe that the Draft Plan and the policies it contains are well balanced and grounded in solid evidence.
-Of particular importance the policies have been designed to reflect the very specific circumstances pertaining to our parish and they closely reflect the feedback from our parishioners as expressed through the NDP Questionnaire Survey and the consultation events held in 2017 and 2018.
+The Submission Plan represents the outcome of three year's work by a Parish Council Working Party.
+During that period an enormous amount of research has been carried out to inform the development of the Plan.
+We have consulted widely with stakeholders.
+All the advice and comments received throughout that time have been carefully considered and we believe that the Plan and the policies it contains are well balanced and grounded in solid evidence.
+Of particular importance, the policies have been designed to reflect the very specific circumstances pertaining to our parish and they closely reflect the feedback from our community as expressed through the NDP Questionnaire Survey and the consultation events held in 2017, 2018 and 2019.